-Securities that are primarily traded on foreign exchanges generally are valued at the closing price of such securities on their respective exchanges, except that if a Fund's Adviser or Subadviser, as applicable, is of the opinion that such price would result in an inappropriate value for a security, including as a result of an occurrence subsequent to the time a value was so established, then the fair value of those securities may be determined by consideration of other factors by or under the direction of the Board of Trustees or its delegates.
+Securities that are primarily traded on foreign exchanges generally are valued at the closing price of such securities on their respective exchanges, except that if a Fund's Adviser, as valuation designee, is of the opinion that such price would result in an inappropriate value for a security, including as a result of an occurrence subsequent to the time a value was so established, then the fair value of those securities may be determined by consideration of other factors by the Funds' valuation designee.
 In valuing assets, prices denominated in foreign currencies are converted to U.S. dollar equivalents at the current exchange rate.

-Bonds and other fixed-income securities are valued on the basis of valuations furnished by independent pricing services, use of which has been approved for the Funds, as applicable, by the Board of Trustees.
+Bonds and other fixed-income securities are valued on the basis of valuations furnished by independent pricing services, use of which has been approved for the Funds by the Funds' valuation designee.
 In making such valuations, the pricing services utilize both dealer-supplied valuations and electronic data processing techniques that take into account appropriate factors such as institutional-size trading in similar groups of securities, yield, quality, coupon rate, maturity, type of issue, trading characteristics, and other market data, without exclusive reliance upon quoted prices or exchange or over-the-counter prices, since such valuations are believed to reflect more accurately the fair value of such securities.

 The Bond Fund may invest in certain community development investments for which a market price might not readily be available, provided that the Bond Fund may not invest more than 15% of its net assets in illiquid securities.
-In those circumstances, the fair value of the community development investment is determined by using methods approved by the Fund's Board of Trustees.
+In those circumstances, the fair value of the community development investment is determined using fair value procedures.